isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/authoring/webeditor/customization/add-custom-button-to-webeditor-toolbar.md

 ## Implementing by taking an example

-Let us understand this with an example where a author wants to add a jira referece to a topic prolog section.
+Let us understand this with an example where a author wants to add a jira reference to a topic prolog section.
 The prolog section with embedded jira reference-id may look like below:

 ![Prolog section with JIRA ID reference](../../../assets/authoring/webeditor-add-customtoolbarbutton-prolog-sample.png)

-The "change-request-id" element that contains the JIRA ID should be retreived from the API (lets say based on a specific JIRA query which is depicted by application).
+The "change-request-id" element that contains the JIRA ID should be retrieved from the API (lets say based on a specific JIRA query which is depicted by application).
 When the user is authoring the prolog section, user should be able to click a button and insert a jira reference id from web-editor toolbar, something like:

 ![Prolog section - add JIRA reference](../../../assets/authoring/webeditor-add-customtoolbarbutton-prolog-insertjirareference.png)